sd17spring/sd17spring.github.io/_toolboxes/algorithmic-music-composition.md

 {% include construction %}

+<b>Beware!
+This toolbox does not work with Python 3!
+We are planning to rewrite it with an audio synthesis library that is compatible with Python 3; probably [pyo](https://github.com/belangeo/pyo) or [PySynth](https://mdoege.github.io/PySynth/).
+When this is done it will be announced on Piazza.</b>

 For this toolbox exercise you will be creating a computer program that composes music!
 This type of programming is also known as "algorithmic music composition".
 You may think that this idea is relatively new, but the history